eralpkor/node.js-backup-script/README.md

 If files set read only attribute they will not be copied If destination file same as source it will be overwritten

+Script doesn't try to do anything fancy with permissions etc. Just a simple copy of each file.